-The results of these exercises are presented in Appendix Table 13.
+The results of these exercises are presented in Table 1 of the online appendix.
 To summarize, we find no evidence of either spatial autocorrelation or serial correlation in the surviving model (6).
 Moreover, we find much larger differences in standard errors across different clusters in non-surviving models, although these differences diminish as we add more detailed fixed effects.
 These two findings show that the fundamental endogeneity problem that has been identified in this literature does in fact operate in our setting, but it can be addressed successfully with appropriately specified fixed effects.